zhongkechen/python-resilio-sync-unofficial/README.md

-A Python client of unofficial Resilio Sync API.
+A Python client library and CLI of unofficial Resilio Sync (BTSync) API.
+No API Key is needed.

 ## Installation